karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Replace `/path/on/remote/server` with the desired destination path on the remote server.

     - The `-i` option in the `scp` command specifies the path to the SSH key file that should be used for authentication when copying the file to the remote server.
+    - You can also use `-v` flag to enable verbose mode, which displays detailed information about the SSH connection process.
+It can be helpful for debugging purposes or understanding what's happening during the connection establishment.

 - [ ] Task 2: Use the provided script to install Jenkins locally
   - **Make the script executable:**